 Conclusion: Website Revamp Meaning

 A website revamp can be a great way to improve your website’s look and feel.
 But it is a major project and should be planned carefully.
-There are risks associated with website revamps, but they can be minimized if you plan and execute the project correctly.
+There are risks associated with website revamps, but they can be minimised if you plan and execute the project correctly.

 Read more Ultimate Guide to Website Revamp.